cosinekitty/sapphire/doc/SapphireChaosModules.md

 All of the Sapphire chaos modules allow using [Chaops](Chaops.md) on the left and [Tricorder](Tricorder.md) on the right.
 See their documentation pages for more details.

 ![Chaops/Zoo/Tricorder expander chain](images/zoo_chaops_tricorder.png)

+## Expander Buttons

+There are also [buttons for adding expanders](SapphireExpanderButtons.md) in many Sapphire modules.